eduvpn/documentation/MULTI_NODE.md

 Now is the time to test everything.
 Go to the portal at `https://vpn.example.org/`, download a configuration, test it with your client.
 Download a configuration for both profiles and make sure they work.
-Login to the admin portal using the `admin` user and password you noted at the end of the controller install and make sure you see your client(s) under "Connections" in the portal when connected.
+Login with an account that has "Admin" privileges, and make sure you see your client(s) under "Connections" in the portal when connected.

 ## TLS